David Walters Yachts

 The brief was a 25-metre cruiser-racer that could move between roles without compromise.
 Three engineering decisions, argued out across years of design, made that possible:

-- The hydraulic lifting keel — 2.28 m raised, 4.10 m down.
-Shallow-water access to anchorages a 4-metre fixed keel could never enter, paired with the righting moment and pointing ability of a 13-foot-six racing fin when the keel is dropped
+The hydraulic lifting keel — 2.28 m raised, 4.10 m down.
+Shallow-water access to anchorages a 4-metre fixed keel could never enter, paired with the righting moment and pointing ability of a 13-foot-six racing fin when the keel is dropped.

-- The one-piece carbon mast by Hall Spars — 35 metres, four-spreader masthead rig built in Hall’s seamless carbon process — lighter aloft than any aluminium spar her size, with the response under sail that defines her current character
+The one-piece carbon mast by Hall Spars — 35 metres, four-spreader masthead rig built in Hall’s seamless carbon process — lighter aloft than any aluminium spar her size, with the response under sail that defines her current character.

-- The raised pilothouse salon — a full-width entertaining space with unrestricted 360-degree visibility, an inside helm station for inclement-weather motoring, and a nav and dining area that gives her the daylight and horizon-view of a yacht considerably larger
+The raised pilothouse salon — a full-width entertaining space with unrestricted 360-degree visibility, an inside helm station for inclement-weather motoring, and a nav and dining area that gives her the daylight and horizon-view of a yacht considerably larger.

-- Carbon rig — one-piece Hall Spars seamless carbon mast and boom
+- Hall Spars carbon mast & boom

 Aiyana's hull and deck are built from epoxy resins over selected E-glass and carbon laminates on variable-density foam cores.
 All laminates are vacuum-bagged and post-cured to elevated temperatures, delivering a structure that is both light and exceptionally stiff.
 Hull and superstructure are finished in approved epoxy systems and Awlgrip topcoat.
 Watertight bulkheads are positioned at four structural locations, plus a forward collision bulkhead.
 The construction methodology and structural scantlings comply fully with German Lloyd's Letter of Compliance.
 She was also built to the MCA Small Commercial Vessel Code for vessels under 24 metres, making her commercially operable where required.
 Gross tonnage: 68.96 GT.